ajitgoel/hugo-blog-theme/content/post/net-core-implement-custom-execution-strategy/index.md

 	protected override bool shouldRetryon(Exception exception)
 	{
 		bool retry = false;
-		//If we get a specific sqLexception, then we're going to assume it is due to the password expiring, so we'll attempt to reset the connection string, forcing the secrets container to refresh its password if(exception.GetType() == typeof (Microsoft.Data.SqlClient.Sqlexception))
+		//If we get a specific sqLexception, then we're going to assume it is
+        //due to the password expiring, so we'll attempt to reset the connection
+        //string, forcing the secrets container to refresh its password if(exception.GetType() == typeof (Microsoft.Data.SqlClient.Sqlexception))
 		{
-			//get the new connection string from the third party library into connectionstring variable executionStrategyDependencies.currentContext.Context.Database.SetConnectionstring(connectionstring);
+			//get the new connection string from the third party library into
+            //connectionstring variable
+			executionStrategyDependencies.currentContext.Context.Database.SetConnectionstring(connectionstring);
 			retry=true;
 		}